twuni/treasury/README.md

 Quick Start
 ===========

-1. Run `mvn clean package' from the base directory of this project.
+1. Run `mvn clean package` from the base directory of this project.
 2. Move the .war file in the `/target` folder to your Tomcat `/webapps` directory and rename it to `treasury.war`.
 3. Copy the `treasury.properties.example` file into your Tomcat `/lib` directory and rename it to `treasury.properties`.
 4. Review `treasury.properties` and make any necessary modifications.